-44These transition rules were set by the Rhode Island Retirement Security Act of 2011 (RIRSA).
+&lt;sup>44 These transition rules were set by the Rhode Island Retirement Security Act of 2011 (RIRSA).

 Transition Rule 1: If you have 20 or more years of service and are within 5 years of eligibility from your full benefit retirement date, or 5 years from your full retirement age, you may retire early with a permanent reduction in your benefit amount.